martinshkreli/shmusic/README.md

 npm start
 ```

 > A new window should open.
-Otherwise, you can find the app at
-http://127.0.0.1:3000/.
-Any changes to the project files will trigger a new build and a refresh.
+Otherwise, the app can be found at http://127.0.0.1:3000/.
+Any changes to the project files will trigger a new build, followed by a refresh.

 ## What's here